 Investing for Dividend Income

-Earning dividend income involves investing in stocks that pay dividends — sounds like common sense, but it’s easy for beginning investors to overlook.
-Not all companies pay dividends to their shareholders, and even among those that do, amounts can vary considerably.
+Earning dividend income involves investing in stocks that pay dividends.
+But not all companies pay dividends to their shareholders, and even among those that do, dividend amounts can vary considerably.

-Therefore, it may be worth focusing on companies that offer investors the opportunity to earn dividend payments now, and those that may offer dividend amounts that increase yearly.
+Therefore, it may be worth focusing on companies that offer investors the opportunity to earn dividend payments now, as well as those that offer dividend amounts that increase yearly.

-This may mean striking a balance between mature companies and newer ones experiencing dividend growth — meaning their dividend payouts tend to increase yearly.
+This may mean striking a balance between mature companies and newer ones experiencing dividend growth — meaning their dividend payouts may increase.

 Dividend Investing Calculations and Metrics

-For investors specifically interested in earning dividend income, here are some of the valuation metrics to keep an eye on.
+For investors interested in earning dividend income, here are some of the valuation metrics to know about.

 Dividend Yield

-A company with a high dividend yield, however, is generally a more mature company — one that has enough profits to offer its shareholders a decent yield rate, but which might not be seeing very much growth and expansion at this point in its life cycle.
+How to interpret dividend yield?
+A company with a high dividend yield is generally a more mature company — one that has enough profits to offer its shareholders a decent yield rate, but which might not be seeing very much growth and expansion at this point in its life cycle.

 Dividend Growth Rate